tsinghua-fib-lab/CDGON-KDD24/README.md

 _Jiahao Li, Huandong Wang, Xinlei Chen*_:
 Physics-informed NeuralODE for Post-disaster Mobility Recovery

+## Environment building and code runing
+The main environment requirements can be seen in requirements.txt

 To run the training, testing and get the experimental result, just run
 ```
 cd CDGON-KDD24